Jōdo Shinshū

 What century was Jōdo Shinshū founded? :: 13th century

-Who was Shinran's teacher? :: Honen
+Who was Shinran's teacher who founded the Japanese Pure Land School? :: Honen

 Because of its simplicity, Jōdo Shinshū became very popular among what class? :: Working class